Hostwiki/wikijs-sitemap/README.md

 - ~~Only supports postgres (need MYSQL or SQLite support? create an issue)~~

 #### Requirements
-- Wiki.js (with Postgres or MySQL)
+- Wiki.js (with Postgres, MySQL or MariaDB)
 - Reverse proxy (e.g Nginx, Apache)

 To use, you must be serving your Wiki.js instance over a reverse proxy server.